 Mejiro Cultural Village 目白文化村 めじろぶんかむら (Mejiro Bunkamura) was a luxury residential area 高級住宅街 said to be modeled after Beverly Hills (source).
 I will provide the general information, but if you’re interested in more details, let me refer you to the following comprehensive website:

-Where: Mejiro Cultural Village is located in Shinjuku ward, west of Mejiro Station (of the JR Yamanote line), and north of Nakai and Shimo-Ochiai stations (of the Seibu-Shinjuku Line).
+Where: Mejiro Cultural Village is located in the Ochiai 落合 district of Shinjuku ward, west of Mejiro Station (JR Yamanote line), and north of Nakai and Shimo-Ochiai stations (Seibu-Shinjuku Line).

 When: The village was built in the 1920s; many of the houses were destroyed during World War II.
 Constructions occurred in five stages:

 - 1922: 第一文化村 First cultural village / 目白不動園 Mejiro Fudo Garden